djmaze/resticker/README.md

 - `POST_COMMANDS_INCOMPLETE` commands will be executed if the backup is incomplete (i.e. one or more files could not be read).
 - `POST_COMMANDS_EXIT` will always be executed, after both successful or failed backup runs.

+By default, when any file could not be backed up, the commands from `POST_COMMANDS_FAILURE` will be executed.
+When `SUCCESS_ON_INCOMPLETE_BACKUP` is set to `"true"`, the commands from `POST_COMMANDS_INCOMPLETE` will be executed instead.
+Unless those are not configured – then the commands from `POST_COMMANDS_SUCCESS` will be executed.

 ### Notification example

 The Resticker docker image does not contain any tools for sending notifications, apart from `curl`.
 You should thus connect a second container for that purpose.
 For example, this is how mail notifications can be sent using [apprise-microservice](https://github.com/djmaze/apprise-microservice):